zeplin/microsoft-teams-app/.github/pull_request_template.md

 - [ ] Security impact of change has been considered
 - [ ] Code follows company security practices and guidelines

 ### Code review

+- [ ] Pull request has a descriptibe title and it follows [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format and breaking change indicator if required (You can use the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type))
-- [ ] Pull request has a descriptive title and context useful to a reviewer.
-Screenshots or screencasts are attached as necessary
+- [ ] Screenshots or screencasts are attached as necessary
 - [ ] "Ready for review" label attached and reviewers assigned
 - [ ] Changes have been reviewed by at least one other contributor
 - [ ] Pull request linked to task tracker where applicable